rvpanoz/luna/README.md

 ## Contrinuting and Issues

-Pull requests are always welcome. :smile:
+Pull requests are always welcome. :folder_hands:

-For issues and feature requests create an issue [Issues](https://github.com/rvpanoz/luna/issues)
+For issues and feature requests create an Issue [Issues](https://github.com/rvpanoz/luna/issues)

 > NOTE: Be sure to merge the latest from "upstream" before making a pull request.
-> :funny_smile:
+> 💪:

----

 ### In memory of my friend luna - rest in peace my love :heart: